tnear/linux/nvme-connect.md

 Specifies the network address of the controller on the **target**.
 This value is typically an IPv4 address.

 ### `-s <trsvcid>, --trsvcid=<trsvcid>`
 Specifies the transport service ID.
-For TCP and RDMA, this is the port number. ex: `4420`.
+For TCP and RDMA, this is the port number (commonly `4420`).